equalitie/np1sec-test-client/README.md

 ./run-np1sec.sh
 ```

-On success, the script will start pidgin, where you can go to `Tools > Plugins`
+On success, the script will start Pidgin, where you can go to `Tools > Plugins`
 and enable the `(n+1)sec Secure messaging` plugin.

-Subsequent pidgin executions can be done by executing the same command again.
+Subsequent Pidgin executions can be done by executing the same command again.
 Note however, that executing it will update the np1sec and np1sec-test-client
 projects to their latest versions.
 To avoid that one may instead execute: